BIBI78/opium/README.md

 ## User Stories

-Here are the links to the [GitHub Issues](https://github.com/CluelessBiker/project5-red-crayon/issues) for this project, as well as the [KANBAN board](https://github.com/users/CluelessBiker/projects/2).
+Here are the links to the [GitHub Issues](https://github.com/BIBI78/v1/issues) for this project.

-Please also find a full list of the Epics, User stories, & story points typed up [HERE](src/assets/userstories.md).

 ## Design